Skip to content

 • Internal links and further reading

-The answer in Zurich is precise, statutory, and often surprising to people who assume inheritance tax mirrors wealth tax.
+I work in the crypto self-custody space.
+The Zurich answer is statutory and often surprising to people who assume inheritance tax mirrors wealth tax.
 Spouses owe nothing.
-Children owe 2 to 6 percent depending on the amount.
-And the Bitcoin valuation method is locked to a single government source.
-None of this is discretionary.
+Children owe 2 to 6 percent on a tiered scale.
+Bitcoin gets valued at one government rate.
+None of it is discretionary.

 TL;DR